Schedule Service

 Professional labor is the most significant part of your installation cost, typically ranging from $1,000 to $3,500.
 This fee covers the expertise and time of the certified technicians who will safely remove your old unit, prepare the area, and correctly install the new one.
 The process involves connecting the refrigerant lines, wiring the electrical components, and calibrating the system for optimal performance.
 As a certified Trane Comfort Specialist, our team is factory-trained to install these systems to the manufacturer’s exact standards.
 This not only guarantees the unit will work correctly but also protects your valuable warranty.

-Ductwork or Electrical Upgrades
+Will You Need Ductwork or Electrical Upgrades?

 Your new AC unit needs to integrate seamlessly with your home’s existing systems.
 Sometimes, this requires a few updates.
 If your home is older, your ductwork might be leaky, poorly sized, or contaminated, which can seriously reduce your new system’s efficiency.
 In these cases, we might recommend duct cleaning or repairs to ensure you get the most out of your investment.
 Similarly, a modern, high-efficiency air conditioner might require more electrical power than your old one, potentially calling for an upgrade to your circuit breaker or wiring to ensure safe operation.